Daughters of Charity of Saint Vincent de Paul: United States

+Louise de Marillac statue at DePaul University in Chicago.

 In the United States, St. Elizabeth Ann Seton, a recent convert to the Catholic Church, had hoped to establish a community of Daughters of Charity.
 Unable to do so because of the political situation during the Napoleonic Wars, on 31 July 1809 she founded the Sisters of Charity of St. Joseph at Emmitsburg, Maryland.
 The nucleus of the little community consisted of five Sisters who were soon joined by others.
 Her desire to consecrate her life to works of charity led Mother Seton to request the Rules of the Daughters of Charity founded by St. Vincent de Paul in 1633.
 Bishop Benedict J. Flaget presented the request to superiors in Paris and in 1810 brought to Mother Seton the Rules by which she guided her community during her lifetime.
 At the time of her death in 1821, the community numbered fifty Sisters.
 In 1850, the community at Emmitsburg affiliated with the Mother House of the Daughters of Charity in Paris and at that time adopted the blue habit and the white collar and cornette.
 The community in Emmitsburg became the first American province of the Daughters of Charity.

 By then, other communities had been established elsewhere in the United States.
 In 1817, Mother Seton sent three Sisters to New York at the invitation of Bishop Connolly to open a home for dependent children.
 Their services were urgently needed, for many parents were victims of the epidemics that frequently invaded the city, where there was as yet no system of sanitation.
 In 1846, the New York congregation incorporated as a separate order, the Sisters of Charity of New York.
 The Sisters in New York retained the rule, customs, and spiritual exercises originally established by Mother Seton: the black habit, cape and cap.

 During the American Civil War, the congregation provided nursing services to soldiers in field hospitals and in depots for prisoners of war.

 The Spanish–American War of 1898 quickly demonstrated the important need for trained nurses, as hastily constructed army camps for more than twenty-eight thousand members of the regular army were devastated by diarrhea, dysentery, typhoid fever, and malaria – all of which took a much greater toll than did enemy gunfire.
 The United States government called for women to volunteer as nurses.
 Thousands did so, but few were professionally trained.
 Among the latter were 250 Catholic nurses, most of them from the Daughters of Charity of St. Vincent de Paul.
 Reverend Mother Mariana Flynn, head of the Daughters of Charity, recalled their service during the Civil War and said her sisters were proud to be "back in the army again, caring for our sick and wounded."

 In 1910, the jurisdiction of Emmitsburg was divided into two Provinces with the Eastern Provincial House in Emmitsburg and the Western Provincial House in Normandy, Missouri, a suburb of St. Louis.